Government by the People

 The will of the people is most accurately and reliably determined through referendums in which every citizen has an equal vote, and the votes of the majority determine the outcome.
 Majority rule is the essential element of a true democracy.
 It is also the element that most frequently provokes a crisis of faith for people who otherwise support “democracy”.

 The exception to majority rule most frequently sought is requiring a super-majority to amend a constitution.
 The justification most frequently cited for requiring a super-majority to amend a constitution is to protect the rights of minorities.
 The minority most commonly feeling the need for protection from “the tyranny of the majority” is the wealthy.
-And the form of the “tyranny” they fear most is tax laws that require them to pay their fair share of taxes.
+And the form of the “tyranny” they fear most is tax laws that put any form of progressive taxation in place.

 The Declaration of Independence acknowledged the “Right” of the people to alter the form of their government and “to institute new Government, laying its Foundation on such Principles and organizing its Powers in such Form” as seems to us “most likely to effect (our) Safety and Happiness.”